 10 Ways to Identify a Witch

-Today is a rather painful day in American history - the day the first three accused women were brought before the court in the Salem Witch Trials.
-As we know today, some of the measures taken to "prove" a person's guilt or innocence were absolutely ludicrous.
-But in case you'd like to employ some of them for yourself, here are 10 ways to identify a witch according to those running the Salem Witch Trials.
+As we know today, some of the measures taken during the Salem Witch Trials to "prove" whether a person was guilty or innocent were ludicrous.
+But in case you'd like to employ some of them for yourself, here are 10 ways to identify a witch, according to those running the Salem Witch Trials.

 What's a witch cake, you ask?
-Unlike the gorgeous cake in the picture, it's definitely something you don't want to eat.
-You take the urine of the people who are thought to be under the spell of the witch in question, mix it with rye meal and make a little patty.
+It's definitely something you don't want to eat.
+You take the urine of the people who are thought to be under the spell of the witch in question, mix it with rye meal, and make a little patty.
 Then you feed the patty to a dog.
-Because some of the powers the witch used to cast a spell on the afflicted people were in their urine, when the dog eats the cake, it will hurt the witch and she'll cry out in agony.
+Because some of the powers the witch used to cast a spell on the afflicted people were in their urine, when the dog eats the cake, it will hurt the witch, and she'll cry out in agony.

 If the suspected witch is heavier or lighter than the stack of Bibles, then clearly she's guilty of evil-doing.
 If the scales balance out, she's in the clear.
 You can imagine that a perfect balance doesn't happen often.

-A woman who has pets—or says hello to the neighbor's cat—is surely using that animal as a familiar.
+A woman who has pets—or even says hello to the neighbor's cat—is surely using that animal as a familiar.
 In fact, if a fly or a rat entered a woman's cell while she was awaiting trial, it was assumed that the witch had used her powers to summon a familiar to do her bidding.

-Sarah Osborne, one of the original three to be accused on March 1, denied all witchcraft accusations that were thrown her way.
+Sarah Osborne denied all witchcraft accusations that were thrown her way.
 Her downfall was when she admitted she had recurring dreams that an Indian would seize her by the hair and drag her out of her house.
 Apparently that was enough to convince the village she was likely casting spells on them.
 However, Osborne ended up dying while being held captive and never stood trial for her "crimes."

 At least a couple of the women tried for witchcraft were married two or more times and were accused of killing their former husbands ("bewitching" them to death) or evilly seducing them.